hadronous/pic-js/README.md

 [![Lint](https://github.com/hadronous/pic-js/actions/workflows/lint.yml/badge.svg)](https://github.com/hadronous/pic-js/actions/workflows/lint.yml)
 [![CodeQL](https://github.com/hadronous/pic-js/actions/workflows/github-code-scanning/codeql/badge.svg)](https://github.com/hadronous/pic-js/actions/workflows/github-code-scanning/codeql)

+## Project Maintenance

+This project is currently moving to the DFINITY organization and will soon be available at [dfinity/pic-js](https://github.com/dfinity/pic-js).

+## Overview

 Pic JS is a library for interacting with a local instance of `pocket-ic` from TypeScript.

 The `pocket-ic` is a canister testing platform for the [Internet Computer](https://internetcomputer.org/).
 It is a standalone executable that can be used to test canisters locally, without the need to deploy them to a full replica.